Skip to main content

 2. If you don't have a schedule file to share, you can create your schedule directly in the Sitemark platform as well.

-1. Create an activity for each component you would like to track, with the start and end date
+1. Once done, you can create an activity for each component you would like to track, linked to a component type and defining a desired start and end date according to your schedule.

 4️⃣ Set up regions for your site (optional)